secwexen/aapp-mart/docs/guides/quickstart.md

 # Quickstart

-This quickstart guide helps you run your first AAPP-MART request in under 5 minutes.
+This quickstart file helps you run your first AAPP-MART request in under 5 minutes.